 Going the Distance Together

-We’re working to provide results, but raw data and model assumptions are evolving quickly, changing without notice.
 The COVID-19 pandemic is a complex medical and sociological event: data have biases that make interpretation tricky, and models are limited by assumptions and data.
-That said, we know mitigation strategies including masking and physical distancing (also labeled social distancing) makes a difference.
-COVID-19 cases are continuing to climb.
+That said, we know mitigation strategies including masking and physical distancing (also labeled social distancing) make a difference.
 If we all do our part and stay apart, we can go the distance together.
 Be positive, stay negative.

 Local and Regional Data Visualizations